eed3si9n/eed3si9n.com/content/posts/sbt-1.6.0-beta.md

 tags:        [ "sbt" ]
 ---

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 1.6.0-RC1.
+On behalf of the sbt project, I am happy to announce sbt 1.6.0-RC2.
 This is the sixth feature release of sbt 1.x, a binary compatible release focusing on new features. sbt 1.x is released under Semantic Versioning, and the plugins are expected to work throughout the 1.x series.
 Please try it out, and report any issues you might come across.

+- If no serious issues are found by Saturday, December 25th 2021, 1.6.0-RC2 will become 1.6.0 final.
-- If no serious issues are found by Saturday, December 11th 2021, 1.6.0-RC1 will become 1.6.0 final.
+- <s>If no serious issues are found by Saturday, December 11th 2021, 1.6.0-RC1 will become 1.6.0 final.</s>

 The headline features of sbt 1.6.0 are: